Cost Segregation Benchmarks 2026

 Cost segregation is a 25-year-old US tax strategy with a marketing problem.
 Every provider claims customers save "tens of thousands."
 Few publish numbers.
 Almost none publish data.

 How to read this report.
 These are modeled outcomes, not customer guarantees.
-The numbers come from a single engine applying real RSMeans 2024 cost data and IRS-recognized MACRS classification rules to representative US property profiles.
+The numbers come from a single engine applying real RSMeans 2026 cost data and IRS-recognized MACRS classification rules to representative US property profiles.
 Individual results depend on property characteristics, accounting elections, taxpayer circumstances, and applicable state/local law.
 Variance across providers using different engineering methodologies is typically ±2–4 percentage points for the same property.
-The dataset uses n = 20 per property type (260 total studies); per-type IQRs are reported alongside medians so readers can see real dispersion, not just point estimates.
+The dataset uses n=45 per commercial, n=20 per residential property type (412 total studies); per-type IQRs are reported alongside medians so readers can see real dispersion, not just point estimates.

 Methodology

-All 260 studies were generated using the Cost Seg Smart engine (version 2.2.0, calibrated 2026-03-14).
-The engine applies RSMeans 2024 construction cost data, MACRS classification per Rev. Proc.
+All 412 studies were generated using the Cost Seg Smart engine (version 2.2.0, calibrated 2026-03-14).
+The engine applies RSMeans 2026 construction cost data, MACRS classification per Rev. Proc.
 87-56, and the methodology described in the IRS Cost Segregation Audit Techniques Guide (Pub 5653).
-Each study undergoes 16 automated quality-control checks before inclusion; failed studies are excluded from the dataset entirely.
+Each study undergoes 16 automated quality-control checks before inclusion.

 Total studies in dataset (all 13 property types)